Hong Yen Chang: Later life

 Chang married Charlotte Ah Tye on March 14, 1897, in San Francisco.

 Between 1888 and 1895, Chang worked for the Chinese Consulate in San Francisco as an advisor.
 He then worked for the Yokohama Specie Bank of Japan in San Francisco.

 In 1907, Chang left San Francisco and returned to China.
 Chang became the Accountant-General to the Treasury's Shanghai branch.
-Around the same time, he was appointed to a chair at Nanjing Government University (alternate spelling: Nanking Government University) to teach international law and banking.
-(Another source, however, notes that Hong Yen Chang taught at Tien-tsin University.)
+Around the same time, he was appointed to a chair at University of Nanking to teach international law and banking.
+(Another source, however, notes that Hong Yen Chang taught at Tientsin University.)

 In 1908, Chang became a diplomat, participating first in a Special Mission to the United States, and then serving the Chinese Legation in Washington, D.C.
 Between 1910 and 1913, he served as the Chinese Consul in Vancouver, British Columbia.
 The Chinese government awarded him a doctorate of law for his services.
 Hong Yen Chang held other prestigious positions, including Director of Chinese naval students at Berkeley, California, until his retirement in 1920.

 Chang died on August 4, 1926, in Berkeley, California.